Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     z.string_replace('^r_','l_')

 Notice the *^* in the search field.
-This is a regular expression to tell it to search just for an ``r_`` at the beginning of a name.
+This is a regular expression that enforces an ``r_`` at the beginning of a name.

-Now when you build you should have a mirrored setup:
+Now when build is called, it should result in a mirrored setup:

 .. code-block:: python